Microsoft Entra B2B collaboration invitation redemption

 The guest reviews the Review permissions page describing the inviting organization's privacy statement.
 A user must Accept the use of their information in accordance to the inviting organization's privacy policies to continue.

-For information about how you as a tenant administrator can link to your organization's privacy statement, see How-to: Add your organization's privacy info in Azure Active Directory.
+For information about how you as a tenant administrator can link to your organization's privacy statement, see How-to: Add your organization's privacy info in Microsoft Entra ID.

 Unless otherwise specified, the guest is redirected to the Apps access panel, which lists the applications the guest can access.

 In your directory, the guest's Invitation accepted value changes to Yes.
 If an MSA was created, the guest’s Source shows Microsoft Account.
-For more information about guest user account properties, see Properties of an Azure AD B2B collaboration user.
+For more information about guest user account properties, see Properties of a Microsoft Entra B2B collaboration user.
 If you see an error that requires admin consent while accessing an application, see how to grant admin consent to apps.